DGross245/42-CPP-Modules/C03/README.md

 ## Exercises
 - **Exercise 00: Aaaaand...
 OPEN!**
-  - Description: The program creating a robot with options to attack, take damage and repair it self.
+  - Description: the program creating a robot with options to attack, take damage and repair it self.
 Simulating a fight between robots.
   - Usage:
     ```bash
     cd ex00